Cvrwed/GenBin/README.md

 # GenBin

-Is a simple generator of bins
+Is a simple generator of bins and cc

 ## Updates: